streamlink/streamlink-twitch-gui/CONTRIBUTING.md

 Run `grunt --help` to list all other available grunt tasks.

-There are two different methods to run the program while developing:
+While developing, you can choose between two methods to run the program:

 1. **the "easy" method**
    Simply run `grunt dev`.
 This task builds the project to the `build/tmp` folder with enabled debug flags and also starts a watcher task which rebuilds changed content from the `src` folder.
-Now start NW (`nw build/tmp`).
+Now start NW.js (`/path/to/nw build/tmp`).

 2. **the "source" method**
-   Another way of running the program is by starting it directly from the `src` folder (`nw src`).
-Before you can do this, you need to run the `grunt metadata` task once.
-By using this method, only the stylesheets need to be built: run `grunt less:source` or start the watcher task `grunt watch:lesssource`.
+   Another way of running the program is by starting it directly from the `src` folder (`/path/to/nw src`).
+Before you can do this, you first need to run the `grunt metadata less:source` tasks once.
+If you're working on the stylesheets, then you should start the watcher task `grunt less:source watch:lesssource` which automatically compiles it after each change.

-The easiest way to debug a node-webkit application is by running `nw` with the `--remote-debugging-port=8888` parameter.
+The easiest way of debugging a NW.js application is by running `nw` with the `--remote-debugging-port=8888` parameter.
 Then you can comfortably access the developer console in your local browser at `http://localhost:8888/`.
 I recommend adding an alias for the `nw` + parameter command.
+If you're running the application from source or the compiled debug version, you're able to access NW.js' internal developer tools by clicking on the embedded button inside the titlebar.
+There also exist several IDEs with NW.js debugging support, too.

 ## Pull requests